-Deliverables for the proposed year: The deliverables for this project are (1) a methodology for automatic verification/validation/consistency check of formal requirements and (2) application of the approach on an industrial case studies.
+Deliverables for the proposed year: The deliverables for this project ar: (1) tool for translation of requirements form natural-language to formal specification.
+(2) Application of Z3 and investigation of its capabilities on an industrial case studies.
+(3) Investigation of the incremental approach in requirements checking

-Milestones for the proposed year: Quarters 1 and 2: Exploration of the capabilities of existing theorem provers/SAT solvers that can work in conjunction with Formal Methods.
-Quarters 3 and 4: Development and application of SMT/SAT based method and application to industrial cases.
+Milestones for the proposed year: Quarters 1 and 2: Translation tool.
+Quarters 3 and 4: Implementation and investigation of the incremental approach.